darryl-snow/wedding/_posts/2014-02-09-the-wedding.markdown

   A bit of time for drinks and nibbles while waiting for guests to arrive and deliver their red envelopes.
 We will have a small putting green available to us, if anyone's interested?
 * **18:00 - Dinner**

   Guests arrive (around 150 in total), present their red envelopes and then begin to feast.
 Each table will seat 10 people with no pre-arranged seating arrangement.
 There will be around 20 dishes, featuring all the most delicious animals as well as a couple of vegetables, and a few bottles of red wine, rice wine, and soft drinks on each table.
+There should also be a couple of kegs of home-brew somewhere near the top table.
 During or after the meal there will be speeches from the groom, the bride, the parents, and the best man.
 * **20:00 - KTV?**

   TBC